paavoto7/IPC_project/README.md

 ### Other notes on implementation:
 All the files contain magic numbers that are mostly related to the amount of random numbers.
 This could be changed pretty easily with a global variable or something more robust, but we didn’t see it necessary in this case.
+Another noteworthy point is that we were not well-acquainted with C++, or C for that matter, beforehand, so there may be some code smells or other odd choices in the code.
+The use of std::array or std::vector could have been a better way but with all the magic numbers it hardly matters for the scope of this project.